Books

 This book explains everything that Australians need to know about the proposal to recognise Aboriginal peoples in the Constitution.
 It details how our Constitution was drafted, and shows how Aboriginal peoples came to be excluded from the new political settlement.

-The High Court, the Constitution and Australian Politics (Cambridge University Press, 2015)
+The High Court, the Constitution and Australian Politics book cover

 Rosalind Dixon and George Williams (eds)